 Most civil engineers are responsible for elaborate permitting submissions.
-Submissions include requirements to protect and mitigate impacts.
-These include completing an analysis of the project location versus habitat locations.
-Any project with waterways or wetlands on-site is more likely affected.
+Accordingly, submissions include requirements to protect and mitigate impacts.
+As a result, engineers complete a PNDI review.
+The review considers the project location versus known habitat locations.
+Consequently, if your project is located near a waterway or wetland, it is more likely affected.
 Some of the more well-known animals included in the review are bald eagles and bog turtles.

 What is a PNDI?

 PNDI stands for Pennsylvania Natural Diversity Inventory.
 It is a web-based environmental review tool.
 The tool reviews project footprints against endangered, threatened, and special concern species habitats.
-Habitat locations are polygons for known animals and plants.
-Polygon shape and location come from requirements developed by the PNHP (Pennsylvania Natural Heritage Program) and the four partner agencies:
+The data comes from the PNHP (Pennsylvania Natural Heritage Program) and the four partner agencies:

 - US Fish and Wildlife

-Each one of the agencies has jurisdiction over the different species in the PNDI.
-These agencies are responsible for further submissions and reviews beyond the tool results.
+Each one of the agencies has jurisdiction over the different species.
+Therefore, they each perform different reviews based on the tool results.

 What is the Process?

-Available to the general public, agencies, engineers, and more.
-The PNDI Environmental Review requires obtained login information from PNHP.
+To start, the individual requires login information from PNHP.
 Once logged in, the individual will create a project and complete a questionnaire.
-The next step is to outline the boundary of the review in the mapping software.
-After review and acceptance of the outline, a user enters project information.
-The review tool submission follows next.
+Subsequently, complete the outline of the project boundary in the mapping software.
+Then, the user reviews and accepts the outline, before entering project information.
+Finally, submit the tool for review.

 An automated pre-analysis process occurs after submission.
-Depending on the results, a series of questions will appear to get more information.
+However, depending on the results, a series of questions request more information.
 After answering these questions, the tool is formally submitted.
-Email notification provides applicants with a draft receipt.
+After submitting, an email provides applicants with a draft receipt.
 This receipt provides clearance, mitigation measures, or a need for detailed submissions.

 Who is ACA?